basscss/deprecated/README.md

 <span class="red">Margins and padding should never be declared outside of these utilities.</span>
 This is meant to help create consistent rhythm and avoid magic numbers.
-If, for some reason, the default white space scale does not accomodate your design, customize and extend it before implementation.
+If, for some reason, the default white space scale does not suit your design, customize and extend it before implementation.